daoducanhc/Tumor_Segmentation/README.md

 To evaluate how good our model is, we using [Dice score](https://en.wikipedia.org/wiki/Sørensen–Dice_coefficient) - a statistic used to gauge the similarity of two samples.

-This equation is the version of the dice score for the binary segmentation task:
+This equation is the version of the dice score for the gray image segmentation task:

 ![](demo/Dice_score.PNG)
 (\#: number of)